livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 Across all relevant components, boundaries, or contexts defined in this file, the following invariants and guarantees hold:

-* All persisted mutations of Parents, Attributes, Edges, and Ratings pass through the Graph Manager.
+* All persisted mutations of Parents, Attributes, Edges, Ratings, and ACL structures pass through the Graph Manager.
 * The Graph Manager never performs a persisted write without schema validation and authorization evaluation completing successfully.
 * The Graph Manager never returns graph object data to a caller unless authorization evaluation permits that read.
+* Remote envelopes are accepted only after OperationContext is constructed by State Manager following Network Manager verification.
+The Graph Manager never ingests raw network data or performs signature verification.
+* All operations in an envelope share the same `app_id`, declared `owner_identity`, and sync domain context, and the enforcement identity is derived from OperationContext rather than transport metadata.
 * Graph write operations are always scoped to a single `app_id`.
 * Graph read operations execute within a single application context and may access objects owned by other applications only when explicitly permitted by schema and ACL rules.
+* Updates never change `app_id`, `type_id`, `owner_identity`, or other immutable metadata defined by the object model.
 * Envelope application is atomic, either all operations in an accepted envelope are committed, or none are.
 * Global sequencing for committed mutations is strictly monotonic and assigned by a serialized write path.
 * Callers cannot choose or influence sequencing, storage controlled fields, or sync participation metadata.